 Considering how mirrorless cameras are becoming more and more famous with each passing day, it’s only safe to say that a lot of people who are buying cameras for the first time are looking at mirrorless cameras because that’s where the good things are.

 You can’t just look at the camera that is offering the highest amount of megapixel count, and buy that.
-You actually need to do some proper amount of research before you can go ahead and buy a mirrorless camera.
+You actually need to do some proper amount of research before you can go ahead and buy a mirrorless camera for beginners.

 Going for a Higher Megapixel Count

 This is something that has been discussed time and again, but a higher megapixel count doesn’t mean a better performing camera or a camera that will give you the best quality of pictures.